 If you experience skin irritation, sensitivity, or flushing from the sun while indoors, use sun-blocking shades or drapes around windows.
 If you are sensitive to fluorescent light bulbs, you can cover them with light shields or purchase low-UV lights, like LED lights.

 Your doctor may provide prescription mouthwash or toothpaste to help heal mouth ulcers and may recommend steroid nasal sprays for nose ulcers.

 “My dentist gave me a grainy ointment.
 It works great.
-It’s called triamcinolone acetonide dental paste.
-Goes on grainy, but it turns into a smooth cover over the ulcers.
+It’s called triamcinolone acetonide dental paste,” another member wrote.
+“Goes on grainy, but it turns into a smooth cover over the ulcers.
 I use it mostly right before bedtime.”